Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

             a = LetterAgent(i, self)
 ```

-#### 2.5.2 Adding time
+#### 2.5.2 Adding Time

-Time in most agent-based models moves in steps, sometimes also called ticks.
-At each step of the model, one or more of the agents – usually all of them – are activated and take their own step, changing internally and/or interacting with one another or the environment.
+In most Agent-Based Models, time moves in steps, sometimes called 'ticks'.
+At each step of the model, one or more of the agents – usually all of them – are activated and take their own step.
+This step could involve changing internally and/or interacting with one another or their environment.

 The scheduler is a special model component which controls the order in which agents are activated.
-For example, all the agents may activate in the same order every step, their order might be shuffled, we may try to simulate all the agents acting at the same time, and more. `Mesa` offers a few different built-in scheduler classes, with a common interface.
+For example, all the agents may activate in the same order at every step, their order might be shuffled, we may try to simulate all the agents acting at simultaneously, and more. `Mesa` offers a few different built-in scheduler classes, with a common interface.
 That makes it easy to change the activation regime a given model uses, and see whether it changes the model behavior.
 This may not seem important, but scheduling patterns can have a big impact on your results.
-How severe those impacts depending on the type of activation method are is still a topic of research and debate, but at the very least, potential effects on your model should be considered and be made clear[^20].
+The severity of those impacts, depending on the type of activation chosen, are is still a topic of research and debate – still, potential effects on your model should be considered and be made clear.[^20]

-For now, let's use one of the simplest ones: `RandomActivation`[^21], which activates all the agents once per step, in random order.
+For now, let's use one of the simplest ones: `RandomActivation`[^21], which activates all the agents once per step, in a random order.

 ```python
 self.schedule = mesa.time.RandomActivation(self)
 ```

-Every agent is expected to have a ``step`` method.
-The step method is the action the agent takes when it is activated by the model schedule.
-We add an agent to the schedule using the `add` method; when we call the schedule's `step` method `self.schedule.step()`, the model shuffles the order of the agents, then activates and executes each agent's ```step``` method.
+Every agent is expected to have a 'step' method.
+This is the action it takes when it is activated by the model schedule.
+We add an agent to the schedule using the `add` method; when we call the schedule's step method `self.schedule.step()`, the model shuffles the order of the agents, then activates and executes each agent's step.

 ```python
 def step(self):